simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 - [`core:StatisticsWithAttribute`](./core:authproc_statisticswithattribute): Create a statistics logentry.
 - [`core:TargetedID`](./core:authproc_targetedid): Generate the `eduPersonTargetedID` attribute.
 - [`core:WarnShortSSOInterval`](./core:authproc_warnshortssointerval): Give a warning if the user logs into the same SP twice within a few seconds.
-- [`expirycheck:ExpiryDate`](./expirycheck:expirycheck): Block access to accounts that have expired.
 - [`saml:AttributeNameID`](./saml:nameid): Generate custom NameID with the value of an attribute.
 - [`saml:AuthnContextClassRef`](./saml:authproc_authncontextclassref): Set the authentication context in the response.
 - [`saml:ExpectedAuthnContextClassRef`](./saml:authproc_expectedauthncontextclassref): Verify the user's authentication context.